10 Ways to Build an Effective Product

 9. Promote Your Product in the Market

-Tell people your story and make them emotionally attached to your brand, product or service.
+A great way to build an effective product is to tell people your story and make them emotionally attached to your brand, product or service.

 Digital marketing is the buzzword right now.
 You can use different promotional and advertising channels e.g. blogs, magazines, newspapers, websites, and social media to promote your personal and business brand.